mrinalkumarjha/CoreAngularEcommerce/README.md

 	Inject it inside controller and use it like below. return _mapper.Map<Product, ProductToReturnDto>(product);

-# Serving ststic content in webapi.
+# Serving static content in webapi.
 	add following command inside stsrtup middleware function. app.UseStaticFiles();